What to Do Once You Find an Idea for an App? [Essential Answers]

 You need to hire developers (necessary, even if you are a developer yourself).

 There are various pre-development steps required to go from I have one of the greatest ideas for an app to I have made an app, now let’s grow it.

 It Is Costly

-Not to bring down your excitement levels, but you will need money to follow, I have an amazing idea for an app now what?
+Not to bring down your excitement levels, but you will need money to follow, I have an amazing idea for an app, but what’s next?

-But, they aren’t the only people you expect to use your app, or is it?
+But, they aren’t the only people you expect to use your app, or are they?